In law, things are not always what one might think they should be.

 You Must Keep Making Payments if You Want to Keep Your House or Other Secured Assets

 Well, you don’t have to pay them if you don’t want to keep the asset (home, car, etc.), but if you do want to keep the asset, you must stay current with payments (and, in the case of certain vehicle lenders, you may need to enter into a reaffirmation agreement to prevent repossession).
 Reaffirmations remove the debt from bankruptcy and make it non-dischargeable.

 A Lien is Not a Debt and a Debt is Not a Lien

 The reason people get confused by this is a misunderstanding (or lack of awareness of) the difference between a debt and a lien.
 They are very different animals.

 For example, a mortgage is a lien which is secured by collateral (usually the property on which the mortgage loan was given) for the amount owed on the loan (debt).
 Similarly with vehicles, for example: The debt owed to the vehicle lender is usually secured by the vehicle, thereby creating a lien.

 Here’s the legal explanation: From a purely legal standpoint (and there’s just no way to make this simpler), a bankruptcy discharge removes the ability of creditors to seek to collect against the debtor individually (known as in personam liability).
 Liens, on the other hand, are in rem meaning they are rights against property.

-There are ways to remove specific types of liens in bankruptcy, but they are NOT automatic and it are limited.¹
+There are ways to remove certain types of liens in bankruptcy, but they are NOT automatic and are limited.